Into the Wild: Interview with Renowned Wildlife Photographer Roie Galitz

 Thanks a lot for your time, Roie.
 The final word is yours.
 A dazzling thought to share?
 A love declaration?
 An art manifesto?
 A quote to savour?
 You have carte blanche.

 When you photograph with passion, combine it with photographic thought and wrap it up in composition and light – your images will be amazing.
 Never stop sharing and seeking the way to get better in what you do.
+Thank you.

 Did you like this article?
 Subscribe to the Wix Photography Blog for your weekly dose of free tips.
 You won’t regret it!